 Chapter Section Description Getting Started Added Running in Modular Java as a new section.
 Added Supported Java Virtual Machines as a new section to summarize the compatibility between Hazelcast IMDG and various JVMs.
 Added License Information as a new section to explain how you can retrieve your Hazelcast IMDG license details.
 Setting Up Clusters Partition Group Configuration Added a note to the ZONE_AWARE type content suggesting to have equal number of members in each Availability Zone.
+Added Adding User Library to CLASSPATH as a new section to explain how you can deploy your codes from a non-Java client.
 Distributed Data Structures Reliable Topic Enhanced the content to clarify the relation between Reliable Topic and Ringbuffer data structures. Мар Added content for the newly introduced maxIdle parameter for the put operation.
 See the Evicting Specific Entries section.
 Distributed Query Added Using "this" as an Attribute as a new section to explain how you can use the keyword "this" in your queries.

-Hazelcast JCache Defining a Custom ExpiryPolicy Updated the content to mention about the method setExpiryPolicy which associates certain keys with custom expiry policies.
+Hazelcast JCache Defining a Custom ExpiryPolic y Updated the content to mention about the method setExpiryPolicy which associates certain keys with custom expiry policies.
 JCache API Added content related to eager expiration.
 Storage Hot Backup Added Starting the Cluster From a Hot Backup as a new section to explain how you can start your cluster with data from a hot backup.
 Hazelcast Clients Java Client Added Configuring Client Connection Retry as a new section.
 Serialization Added Untrusted Deserialization Protection as a new section.
 Management Added Map Index Statistics as a new section describing how to access map index statistics.
 Diagnostics Added content for the new OperationThreadSamples plugin.
-Added Toggle Scripting Support as a new section.
 Security TLS/SSL Performed a full review and updated the content to include the new properties keyStoreType and trustStoreType.
 Added Using BoringSSL as a new section.
 WAN Added URL information to synchronize all the maps in source and target clusters.
 Added Delta WAN Synchronization as a new section.
 Configuring Consumer and Event Filtering API Added content related to the new event type LOADED and configuration element persist- wan-replicated-data.
 Added the REST URL for clearing the event queues.
 See the Queue Capacity section.
 Hazelcast Plugins Added as a new chapter to describe the plugins using which you can extend Hazelcast IMDG's functionalities.
-Network Partitioning Enhanced the Merge Types section by adding the descriptions of all merge types.